anony45-everywhere/yt-viewer-bot-using-requests/README.md

 ## Deployment

-The application includes GitHub Actions workflow for automatic deployment to GitHub Pages:
+The application uses GitHub Actions to run the FastAPI server:

 1. Fork or clone this repository
-2. Enable GitHub Pages in your repository settings:
+2. Go to the Actions tab in your repository
-   - Go to Settings > Pages
-   - Select the `gh-pages` branch as the source
-   - Save the settings
+3. Enable workflows if they're not already enabled
-3. Push to the main branch to trigger deployment
+4. Push to the main branch to trigger deployment
-4. Your site will be available at `https://yourusername.github.io/youtube-viewer-api`
+5. The server will start automatically and run continuously

+Note: This deployment method is suitable for testing and development.
+For production use, consider using a proper hosting service like:
+- DigitalOcean
+- AWS EC2
+- Google Cloud Run
+- Azure App Service

 ## Contributing